 FPC is committed to playing an active part in our local community and takes seriously the issue of corporate social responsibility.
 As such, we are an active contributor in the regional business community, supporting local business groups and events.
-Furthermore, Donna is now a part of the Exeter University Career Mentoring scheme, working with local students each year to help them find a route into employment.

 Additionally, we like to help some of the lesser known local charities such as Drama Express, who work with children with special needs to develop confidence and self-esteem through performing arts based activities.